The rebuilt heart of Jason Isbell

 Sincerity, his trademark, serves him well, but sometimes his persona feels a bit more learned than natural.
 In person, his mannerisms remind me of his 2015 cut "24 Frames," in which he self-consciously trains himself in the day-to day requirements of being a good person: "And this is how you make yourself worthy of the love that she gave to you back when you didn't own a beautiful thing."
 So many of his songs are about an outsider peering in, searching for an opening into how the world works, and wondering about his place in it all.
 Along the way, he has extended an open invitation to his fans to share the journey.

 This is a time of anniversaries.
-He recently marked his 10th year of sobriety with the addition of another hashmark tattoo, inscribing on his body a commitment to himself and his family, now tallied in two tidy sets of five.
+Last year he marked his 10th year of sobriety with the addition of another hashmark tattoo, inscribing on his body a commitment to himself and his family, now tallied in two tidy sets of five.
 It's on the inside of his forearm, just where he'd see it if he reached for a drink.

 Isbell's voice, once a bit reedy under the strain of youth and booze, became resonant and rich, freeing his solid gold north Alabama accent and its inescapable trace of ache and tenderness.
 Southeastern opens with a deeply personal and sharply honed meditation on recovery, surrender and living with the pain that one has caused another.
 "Cover me up, and know you're enough, to use me for good," he sings, in a bid to trade the dominion of addiction for the shelter of love.
 Vulnerable, direct, hopeful and cataclysmic, the song is so intimate that it can still deliver his wife back to the raw pain of that moment.
 To this day, when he sings the lines, "I sobered up, I swore off that stuff, forever this time," he gets a supportive round of applause from his loyal audience.
 The pace, clarity and vulnerability of the entire album remains riveting, and, a decade later, the opening chords of Southeastern still pull the listener in for what seems a fresh fight for the soul of a man.